VictorRandomCode/zcpm/README.md

 Not all BDOS and BIOS functions are implemented, I'm gradually improving this but trying to focus just on those which are commonly used first.

-At this stage, programs which make use of BDOS READSTR (which in turn uses BIOS CONIN) need to be executed using the "--curses=1" flag.
-I hope to make this be less of a speedbump in the future.

 `zcpm` implements CP/M 2.2. `zcpm` did initially target CP/M 3.x, but that was considerably more work, and very little CP/M software needs CP/M 3 anyway.